Effective divisors on Bott-Samelson varieties: Introduction

 The proof is immediate: any effective class in $N_{d-2}(X)$ can be represented by an effective $B$-invariant cycle (see Lemma~\ref{l.binvt}), and any irreducible $B$-invariant subvariety lies inside an irreducible $B$-invariant divisor.
 Since $\ul\alpha$ is reduced, the only such divisors in $X$ are the $X_i$, so a codimension-two subvariety of $X$ is an effective divisor in $X_i$, to which Theorem~\ref{t.main} applies.

 Theorem~\ref{t.main2} is of particular interest, since little is known about positivity for higher-codimension cycles.
 Compared to the nef and effective cones of divisors and curves, the higher-codimension analogues of these notions can exhibit pathological behavior.
 Debarre, Ein, Lazarsfeld, and Voisin exhibited examples of abelian varieties with nef classes which are not pseudoeffective \cite{delv}, and Ottem has recently found examples of this phenomenon on hyperk\"ahler fourfolds \cite{ottem}.
-These pathologies do not occur for four-dimensional Bott-Samelson varieties, though; in \S\ref{s.exs}, a typical example is described in detail, with explicit generators for the nef and effective cones of $2$-cycles.
+These pathologies do not occur for four-dimensional Bott-Samelson varieties, though.
+In \S\ref{s.exs}, a typical example is described in detail, with explicit generators for the nef and effective cones of $2$-cycles.

 Non-reduced words also come up in several other contexts.
-When $\ul\alpha$ is a reduced word for $w$, with corresponding desingularization $\phi\colon X(\ul\alpha) \to X(w)$, some components of the inverse image $\phi^{-1}X(v)$, for $v<w$, are Bott-Samelson varieties corresponding to non-reduced words.
-In a different direction, if $\ul\alpha$ and $\ul\beta$ are two reduced words, then certain fibers of the map $X(\ul\alpha,\ul\beta) \to G/B$ give desingularizations of certain intersections of Schubert varieties; these varieties are nontrivial exactly when the concatenation $(\ul\alpha,\ul\beta)$ is non-reduced (see \S\ref{s.richardson}).
+If $\ul\alpha$ and $\ul\beta$ are two reduced words, then certain fibers of the map $X(\ul\alpha,\ul\beta) \to G/B$ give desingularizations of certain intersections of Schubert varieties; these varieties are nontrivial exactly when the concatenation $(\ul\alpha,\ul\beta)$ is non-reduced (see \S\ref{s.richardson}).
 As another example, when $G=SL_3$, Bott-Samelson varieties for arbitrary sequences of roots are also certain configuration spaces for points and lines in the plane (see Remark~\ref{r.config}).

-Theorem~\ref{t.main} is deduced as a direct consequence of a result which compares the pseudoeffective cones of $Z(\beta)$ and $Z$, where $Z$ is any smooth variety with a $B$-equivariant map to $G/B$, and $Z(\beta) \to Z$ is a certain $B$-equivariant $\P^1$ bundle corresponding to a simple root $\beta$ (Theorem~\ref{t.mainZ}).
+Theorem~\ref{t.main} is deduced as a direct consequence of a result which compares the pseudoeffective cones of $Z(\beta)$ and $Z$, where $Z$ is any smooth variety with a $B$-equivariant map to $G/B$, and $Z(\beta) \to Z$ is a certain $B$-equivariant $\PP^1$ bundle corresponding to a simple root $\beta$ (Theorem~\ref{t.mainZ}).
 In \S\ref{s.b-orbit} and \S\ref{s.richardson}, we give two supplemental results: one is a criterion for $X(\ul\alpha)$ to have a dense $B$-orbit, and the other constructs a desingularization of the (often non-transverse) intersection $X(u) \cap w\cdot X(v)$ of translated Schubert varieties.

 {\it Acknowledgements.} I thank Ana-Maria Castravet, Mihai Fulger, Emanuele Macr\`i, Edward Richmond, Jenia Tevelev, and Jesper Funch Thomsen for helpful comments and conversations.